Vietnam.vn - Nền tảng quảng bá Việt Nam

 Since 2020, the Ly Son island government has implemented a project to restore two whale skeletons and build an exhibition house at Tan Lang.

 By 2022, the restoration of the two skeletons was completed.
-Ly Son has increased the introduction to tourists about the Tan Lang relic and the two whale skeletons kept at the Lang.
+Ly Son has increased the introduction to tourists of the Tan Lang relic and the two whale skeletons kept at the Lang.

-According to Ly Son people, there are dozens of whale skeletons being preserved on the island.
-However, only two sets of “Dong Dinh Dai Vuong” and “Duc Ngu Nhi Vi Ton Than” which have just been set as records are still intact and have been completely restored.
+According to Ly Son people, there are dozens of whale skeletons being kept on the island.
+However, only two sets of “Dong Dinh Dai Vuong” and “Duc Ngu Nhi Vi Ton Than” which have just been recognized as records are still intact and have been completely restored.

-Along with preserving and conserving, Ly Son people also maintain the whale worship belief, a beautiful feature in the culture of the coastal villagers.
+Along with preservation and conservation, Ly Son people also maintain the whale worship, a beautiful feature in the culture of the coastal villagers.

 Lang Tan, where the two largest whale skeletons in Vietnam are kept, is an attractive destination, attracting tourists on their journey to explore the volcanic island of Ly Son./.